Course Content and Outcome Guide for ECE 177

 - Special Fee:

-Course DescriptionMixed-age early childhood settings can include children from infancy through elementary school age.
-This course explores the benefits and addresses the challenges of creating quality environments and programming for children of mixed ages.
+Course DescriptionCovers working with mixed-age groups in early childhood settings, including children from infancy through elementary school age.
+Addresses the challenges and benefits of creating quality environments and programming for children of mixed ages.
 Audit available.

 Intended Outcomes for the course